 With virtualization, you split a single physical system into various independent environments, known as virtual machines.
 It helps you create multiple computer simulations with dedicated resources from the host hardware.

-The server base system architecture (SBSA) capabilities are identical to the host system with the help of a hypervisor or the Virtual machine monitor (VMM).
+The server based system architecture (SBSA) capabilities are identical to the host system with the help of a hypervisor or the Virtual machine monitor (VMM).

 Virtualization is far more capable and has multiple levels of implementation.